 Others, such as mangroves, tap oxygen above the water table by developing special organs.
-These adaptations can (at least partly) compensate for O2 shortages in the soil and support root aerobic respiration.
-A large body of work has thus focused on the development and functional role of aerenchymatous roots under waterlogged conditions.
-On the other hand, quantification of responses of "normal" (lateral) roots to waterlogging of "non-wetland" plants/crops has still been often overlooked.
-This is surprising, as extremes in water availability world-wide (both wet and dry) will increase under future climate conditions, and many management measures (e.g. heavy machinery used for harvests) facilitate soil compaction - compaction rendering soils more prone to waterlogging by reducing pore spaces.
-In addition to direct effects by O2 depletion, many other soil biochemical processes are affected by waterlogging, resulting i.a. in large alterations in nutrient availabilities.
-It seems thus key, that root and soil processes under temporal waterlogging recieve greater attention by researchers world-wide.
-Vienna Scientific aims to contribute the technical means - by developing effective hydroponic rhizobox systems - enabeling the easier set-up of research programs on the topic.
+These root morphological, anatomical and/or physiological adaptations can (at least partially) compensate for O2 deficiency in the soil and support aerobic root respiration.
+Much work has therefore focused on the development and functional role of aerenchymatous roots under waterlogged conditions.
+On the other hand, the quantification of responses of 'normal' (lateral) roots to waterlogging in 'non-wetland' plants/crops has often been overlooked.
+This is surprising given that extremes in water availability (both wet and dry) will increase worldwide under future climate conditions, and that many management practices (e.g. heavy machinery for harvesting) increase soil compaction - compaction makes soils more susceptible to waterlogging by reducing pore space.
+In addition to the direct effects of O2 depletion, many other soil biochemical processes are affected by waterlogging, including major changes in nutrient availability.
+It is therefore crucial that root and soil processes under temporary waterlogging receive more attention from researchers worldwide.
+Vienna Scientific aims to provide the technical means - through the development of effective hydroponic rootbox systems - that will enable the easier set-up of studies on the topic.